 - An Operational Solution for DNS Registries to Prevent Malicious Domain Registrations

 In order to protect end-users from possible misuses of domain names associated with the current COVID-19 (coronavirus) emergency, EURid has updated the APEWS system to perform additional checks on newly-registered domain names that contain keywords relating to the pandemic.
-EURid will perform these checks until 30 September 2020.
+EURid will perform these checks until end of Febuary 2021.

 Registrants of domain names containing detected keywords will be required to validate their data and to submit a statement confirming that their domain name was registered in ‘good faith’ within seven (7) calendar days.
 Please read further information here.